 We regularly advise property owners and property management companies in various landlord tenant law disputes including unlawful detainers (evictions), lease disputes, rent ordinance compliance, breach of habitability claims, mold litigation, toxic-tort matters, and fair housing act claims in all Northern California jurisdictions.

-With close to 20 years of litigation experience, we can assist your business with the drafting of important lease provisions to maximize your legal rights in the event of a landlord tenant dispute or litigation.
+With over 25 years of litigation experience, we can assist your business with the drafting of important lease provisions to maximize your legal rights in the event of a landlord tenant dispute or litigation.
 The firm can provide solid and accurate counsel in the interpretation of rights and legal obligations of any dispute as they occur.
 By retaining counsel before litigation commences, you can more likely ensure an expedient resolution of whatever civil action or unlawful detainer (eviction) you face.